 Why we love it: Spotify had their hands full creating a marketing message because their target audience is pretty much the entire world of music lovers.
 But the brand was able to come up with a four-word sentence that tells us, no matter what type of genre you want to hear, Spotify has you covered.

-The message: “Get to the good stuff.”
+The message: “Steal the game.”

-5. TikTok Acknowledged Its Viral Power
+5. TikTok Acknowledged Its Resourcefulness

 How To Build (and Nurture) Your Marketing Message

 Now that you’ve seen the role promotional messages play in your marketing campaign — and a few examples of highly effective ones — let’s review how to create a marketing message that’s clear, concise and resonates with your target audience.

 Step 1: Make Your Target Market the Central Focus